sivasankaran1999/AWS-Data-Engineering-Project/README.md

 ![Architecture Diagram](./architecture.jpeg)

 # Workflow Summary
+Data Pipeline Overview
+This project involves processing, transforming, and analyzing data from raw CSV and JSON formats using AWS services.
+The pipeline is designed to ingest, clean, transform, and analyze YouTube video data, ultimately visualizing it through interactive dashboards.

+1. Data Storage
+Upload Raw Data: Store raw data files (CSV and JSON) in separate folders within an Amazon S3 bucket.
+Folder Structure:
+/raw_data/csv/
+/raw_data/json/
+2. Data Cataloging
+AWS Glue Crawlers: Use AWS Glue to create data catalogs for the raw CSV and JSON data.
+Crawling Process: AWS Glue will automatically scan the data files in the S3 buckets to infer the schema and create metadata tables.
+Output: These tables can be accessed by services like Athena for querying.
+3. Data Cleaning
+AWS Lambda for JSON Data Processing:

+Process the raw JSON data in AWS Lambda functions to extract relevant data and reformat it into a more structured format (Parquet).
+Output: Store the cleaned JSON data as Parquet files in a separate S3 bucket for efficient querying.
+Lambda Role: Ensure proper IAM roles and permissions are set up to allow AWS Lambda to access the data in the S3 bucket.
 Data Storage:

-Upload raw data (CSV and JSON) to S3 in separate folders.
+Cleaned data is stored in the /cleaned_data/json/ folder in S3.
-Data Cataloging:
+4. Data Transformation
+AWS Glue ETL for CSV Data:

-Use AWS Glue crawlers to create data catalogs for the raw data.
+Use AWS Glue to extract, transform, and load (ETL) the raw CSV files from S3 into Parquet format for better performance and storage optimization.
-Data Cleaning:
-Process JSON data using AWS Lambda to extract and reformat it into Parquet files.
+Schema Management: Update the schema of the CSV files during the transformation process to ensure consistency across the data.
+Handle Regional Variations: Address any regional variations in the data (e.g., language or regional identifiers) during the ETL process.
-Store cleaned data in a separate S3 bucket.
+Output: Store the transformed Parquet files in a dedicated S3 bucket (e.g., /transformed_data/csv/).

-Data Transformation:
-Convert CSV files to Parquet using AWS Glue ETL.
-Ensure data consistency by updating schemas and handling regional variations.
-Data Analysis:
+5. Data Analysis
-Query data using AWS Athena.
+Query Data with AWS Athena:
+Use AWS Athena to run SQL queries on the cleaned and transformed Parquet data stored in S3.
-Combine datasets (e.g., cleaned JSON with CSV) for analysis.
+Combine datasets, such as the cleaned JSON data with the CSV data, for comprehensive analysis.
-Visualization:
+6. Data Visualization
+Amazon QuickSight:
-Create interactive dashboards in Amazon QuickSight to analyze and interpret results.
+Create interactive dashboards to analyze the data and generate insights.
+Visualizations will help answer key business questions related to video trends, engagement metrics, and performance across regions.

-Future Enhancements
+# Future Enhancements
 Automate end-to-end workflows using AWS Lambda triggers.
 Incorporate additional datasets to expand insights.
 Optimize data processing pipelines for real-time analytics.